superisaac/FEEL.go/README.md

 # FEEL.go

-Interpretere of the FEEL language(Friendly Enough Expression Language) in go
+The interpreter of the FEEL language(Friendly Enough Expression Language) in go, FEEL is broadly used in DMN and BPMN to provide rule engine and script support, the FEEL.go module can be imported into other go projects or used as command line executable as FEEL interpreter.

 ## Build
 * run `make build` to build feel interpreter bin/feel